 Am I required to have farming experience or provide a Schedule F federal tax filing?

-Can I purchase farmland from a family member with this grant?
+Can I purchase farmland from a parent or grandparent with this grant?

 If I am purchasing farmland with a sibling or other individual, would we be eligible?

 The individual on the application must be the only buyer.
 You could consider splitting the sale so there is only one buyer for each parcel.
 If the sale is split, both individuals would be eligible to apply.
-Married couples purchasing farmland together are eligible and can only submit one application.
+Married couples purchasing farmland together are eligible but may only submit one application per household.

 Are LLCs eligible to apply if they are a single-member LLC?